BebeSparkelSparkel/hra/README.md

 MIT License...

 ~ meta@ comment; redefine
 ; This is a comment.
-The above redefines the meta and comment prefix characters to be `@` and `;` ; It also undefines the redefine prefix which can longer be used.
+The above redefines the meta and comment operators characters to be `@` and `;` ; It also undefines the `redefine` operator which can longer be used.
-; The comment prefix character can also be undefined in the same way.
+; The comment operator character can also be undefined in the same way.

 @ /files/and/directories/are/now/defined/with/the/@/prefix.txt